Court of Arbitration Renders Decision on Floor Finals Regarding Jordan Chiles’ Score

 10 Aug Court of Arbitration Renders Decision on Floor Finals Regarding Jordan Chiles’ Score

-In a shocking turn of events on Saturday, Aug.
-10, the results of the women’s gymnastics floor exercise finals at the Paris Olympics were overturned by the Court of Arbitration for Sport — and it leaves the medal outcome in question.
+In a shocking turn of events on Saturday, August 10th, the results of the women’s gymnastics floor exercise finals at the Paris Olympics were overturned by the Court of Arbitration for Sport (CAS).
 The decision reverted American gymnast Jordan Chiles’ score back to 13.666 and reinstated Romanian gymnast Ana Maria Bărbosu back to third place.

+On August 16th, Bărbosu received her bronze medal in a ceremony in Bucharest, Romania.

-The Federation of Romanian Gymnastics filed two applications on behalf of their athletes Bărbosu, and Sabrina Maneca-Voinea after the International Gymnastics Federation (FIG) Women’s Artistic Gymnastics Technical Committee changed the scoring based on the inquiry submitted by Biles’ coach, Cecile Landi, on Aug.
-5. Landi believed her difficulty score was too low on her Gogean, a split leap with a 1.5-turn, and was not accurately credited by the judges.
+The Federation of Romanian Gymnastics filed two applications on behalf of their athletes Bărbosu, and Sabrina Maneca-Voinea after the International Gymnastics Federation (FIG) Women’s Artistic Gymnastics Technical Committee changed the scoring based on the inquiry submitted by Chiles’ coach, Cecile Landi, on August 5th.
+Landi believed Chiles’ difficulty score was too low, challenging the judges downgrade of her Gogean, a split leap with a 1.5-turn.
 That additional tenth of a point bumped her to the bronze medal position.

-CAS decided that Landi handed the inquiry in late at one minute and four seconds, instead of the one-minute allotted time.
+CAS decided that Landi handed the inquiry in late, at one minute and four seconds, instead of the one-minute allotted time.
 Now, the panel has ruled in favor of Bărbosu while dismissing Maneca-Voinea’s application.
+Because Maneca-Voinea did not submit an inquiry during the competition about the neutral deduction for going out of bounds (that based on video footage, seems to have been incorrectly taken), she is not able to appeal the deduction with CAS.

-Instead of honoring the Federation of Romanian Gymnastics request to give all three women the bronze medal, CAS ruled that the original standings will be honored with Bărbosu in third place at 13.700, Maneca-Voinea in fourth place at 13.700, and Chiles in fifth place at 13.666.
+Instead of honoring the Federation of Romanian Gymnastics’ request to give all three women the bronze medal, CAS ruled that the original standings will be honored with Bărbosu in third place at 13.700, Maneca-Voinea in fourth place at 13.700, and Chiles in fifth place at 13.666.

 “The arbitral Panel ruled as follows: